shhwang1/BA_Kernel-based-Learning/README.md

 ___

 ## Analysis
 The SVR can utilize a linear kernel.
 And also, as in the case of Non-linearly Soft Margin, SVR also utilizes a non-linear kernel.
-Likewise, three kernels, 'rbf', 'poly', and 'sigmoid', were used(Totally 4-kernels were used).
+Likewise, 'rbf', 'poly', were used(Sigmoid kernels quite do not fit well, so totally 3-kernels were used).

 ### 1. using 'linear' kernel
 <p align="center"><img src="https://user-images.githubusercontent.com/115224653/198957635-74d82105-5804-47ae-a2d2-e00ac4313b50.png" width="750" height="450"></p>